 Basically, CustomElements are our own classes created by extending one of HTMLElement.
 WebComponents are based on CustomElements with additional feature - they use DOM shadowing.

 So, what is the difference?

-Simply put, CustomElements inherit all CSS styling from main page and any changes in main page can reflect to the custom elements also.
+Simply put, CustomElements inherit all CSS styling from the main page and any changes in the main page can reflect to the custom elements also.
 WebComponents are completely isolated from main page.
 Kind of separated UI context.
 Has its own CSS styling (with css variables used for theming).